romanpunia/vitex/README.md

 Mavi is licensed under the MIT license

 ## Known Issues
-Script interface covers only these modules for now: Core, Compute, Audio, Network, Network HTTP, Network SMTP, Graphics, Engine, Engine GUI, Engine components, Engine renderers.
-TODO: Audio effects, Audio filters, Network MongoDB, Network PostgreSQL.
+1. Script bindings cover only these modules for now: Core, Compute, Audio, Network, Network HTTP, Network SMTP, Graphics, Engine, Engine GUI, Engine components, Engine renderers.<br />
+_TODO: Audio effects, Audio filters, Network MongoDB, Network PostgreSQL._

+2. Functions that could fail will be using expects<> or option<> wrappers in the nearest future but at the moment they are not.

-Documentation in it's usual form is non-existant at the moment.
+3. Documentation in it's usual form is non-existant at the moment.
 In the nearest future that could be changed.